Etherpod/Ship-Enhancements/README.md

 ---

 Temperature zones are not only added to the vanilla solar system, but are also added to the mods listed below!
-If you think a mod is missing from the list, feel free to contact me (Etherpod) or make a GitHub issue about it.
-Assuming I haven't disappeared off the internet, I'll update Ship Enhancements to include that mod.
+If you think a mod is missing from the list, feel free to contact me (Etherpod) or make a GitHub issue about it. if I haven't given up on modding yet, I'll update Ship Enhancements to add temperature zones to your mod.
  - Axiom's Refuge
  - Christmas Story
  - Echo Hike